 The house belonged to Giuseppe Toselli, known to the islanders as Bepi Suà.
 Born in Burano in 1920, Bepi was a candy seller.
 My kind of people, of course hihi.

 The man was a big movie lover, maybe because he had worked in the 1940s as an operator at Cinema Favin.
 When it closed, Bepi inherited the old crank projector.
 And what do you think he was doing during the summer evenings?
 In the small courtyard in front of his multicolored house he projected the films of the past glorious times.
 The villagers came, young and old, sat on chairs and enjoyed Bepi’s projection at will.
 Free of any charge.

 Bepi had another passion: painting.
-He occasionally painted and repainted on the facade of his house.
+Every now and then, he would repaint the outside of his house and then he would start over.
 Thus, the house has undergone many changes, depending on the creative drive of the owner!

 Upon his death in 2002, the house was completely restored by the new owner, who used the same technique used by Bepi to refresh and bring to life the unique colors of the house.
 (I didn’t see the new owner, everything was closed when I arrived.)

 I also found a unique house, very much painted.
 I still haven’t found out what’s its story, whose it is, who and why made it like this.
 But I find it nice!

 I noticed something in most houses: the doors are covered with a colorful, striped cloth.
 I asked a landlord why in God’s name they put them like this and he explained to me that this is how they protect the wooden doors.
 From the strong sun.

 I saw some without cloth, left in the sun, in the wind, and they were bad, indeed.
 But most houses have such a rag over the door.
 Striped.
 I think that the stripes also make the seagulls dizzy, so that they don’t come to steal food J. Do they work on bears too?
 So that we can adopt the solution too…